 Indaver

-Transforming End-of-Life Plastics into Industry-Ready Chemicals by 2024
+Transforming End-of-Life Plastics into Industry-Ready Chemicals

 Plastic is known as one of the biggest polluters of our planet.
 That is why more and more initiatives are looking for ways to reuse or recycle plastic in a different way after all.
 With its new facility, Indaver also wants to process plastic streams that do not qualify for other forms of recycling.
 These come from household packaging waste and other plastic fractions from households or industry, both from Belgium and abroad.